Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Background

-Edge elimination is needed only if not only $a_{11}$, but also $a_{22}$ is $0$, as otherwise it may be replaced by vertex elimination of vertex $2$ followed by eliminating vertex $1$.
+A genuine $2\times 2$ edge elimination is needed only when both $a_{11}$ and $a_{22}$ are $0$.
+If $a_{22}\neq 0$, one may instead first eliminate vertex $2$ (equivalently, after swapping the first two vertices) and then eliminate vertex $1$ in the resulting Schur complement.
 When both $a_{11}$ and $a_{22}$ are $0$, edge elimination defines two successive columns of $L$, namely $ $, and an anti-diagonal block in $D$, namely $ $.

-A sequence of vertex and edge eliminations on consecutive vertices results in an LDL factorization after at least $\rank(A)-1$ vertices are eliminated as part of either type of elimination.
+A sequence of vertex and edge eliminations on consecutive vertices results in an LDL factorization after $\rank(A)$ vertices are eliminated as part of either type of elimination.
 With row and column permutations $P$ chosen to ensure the eliminations act on consecutive rows and columns, we obtain